 PX-Backup is a Kubernetes backup solution that allows you to back up and restore applications and their data across multiple clusters.
 PX-Backup works with PX-Central, allowing you or any other approved users to manage multiple clusters and their backups from a single UI.
-Under this principle of multitenancy, authorized users connect through OIDC to create and manage backups for clusters and apps which they have permissions without needing to go through an administrator.
+Under this principle of multi-tenancy, authorized users connect through OIDC to create and manage backups for clusters and applications which they have permissions without needing to go through an administrator.

 - Amazon EBS

 PX-Backup is capable of backing up the following Kubernetes resources:

 Understand how PX-Backup works

 PX-Backup provides namespace and label selectors, allowing you to create granular backups of the application you want.
 You can backup an entire namespace, or you can use label selectors to select only certain resources to backup.
 This selection method also helps preserve associated configuration and pod data, ensuring that your backups work properly once restored.
 For example, PX-backup can back up a MySQL deployment containing pods, PVCs, and volumes tagged with an

 app = mysql label.
 Given this system, PX-Backup can backup stateful applications as easily as stateless ones.

 You can schedule backups by creating an independent schedule policy that defines when backups run and how many rolling copies they keep, and you can associate this schedule policy with as many backups as you want.

 Avoid manual prep-work and minimize interruptions to your cluster associated with backup tasks by creating rules that run before and after backups are taken.
 As with schedule policies, you can associate rules with multiple backups.